mejares-jamesmichael/gesture-llm/README.md

-# ASL to LLM - Rule-based Sign Language Detection
+# Gesture to LLM - Rule-based Sign Language Detection

 A simple hobby project that detects hand gestures using MediaPipe and sends text to an n8n chat agent.